 - Butter – unsalted butter.

-- Brown sugar – I usually use muscovado sugar for making drommekage.
+- Brown sugar – I usually use muscovado to make caramel topping for drømmekage.

 - Vanilla sugar – just use your favorite brand.

-- Sugar – this is for the cake batter, so regular white sugar would be great.
+- Sugar – this is for the dream cake batter, so regular white sugar would be great.

 - Desiccated coconut – unsweetened, dried coconut.